GPUOpen-Tools/radeon_gpu_analyzer/README.md

 -=-

-If for some reason you do not want to use the prebuild.bat script, you can also manually fetch the dependencies and generate the solution and project files:
+If for some reason you do not want to use the Prebuild.bat script, you can also manually fetch the dependencies and generate the solution and project files:

-Start by running the fetch_dependencies.py script to fetch the solution's dependencies.
+Start by running the FetchDependencies.py script to fetch the solution's dependencies.

 To generate the files for an x64 VS 2017 Release build, use: